ljk28/milestone-p-1/assets/README.md

 ### User story 2
 A museum wants to showcase the British history of food and wants to give visitors an authentic experience with popular biscuits to give away.
 This is one time they don’t think taking the biscuit is a bad thing.
 Testimonies of the quality and being able to seamlessly order is what they need.
-Time is of the essence.
-So next day delivery is crucial.
+The museum manager will be making a call for next day delivery.

 ### User story 3
 A woman wants a selection of fine British biscuits to offer to her daughter and friends when they come round to celebrate her passing her driving test.
 She is looking for an easy to naviagte website to check out prices and see the gallery before she comes to pick them up.